AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

 #.
 The grammar terms ``input`` and ``output`` have the meaning given to input
-   and output given in :ref:`global-aspect`.
+   and output given in :ref:`subprogram-declarations`.

 #.
 A Depends aspect of a subprogram with a **null** ``dependency_relation``
    indicates that the subprogram has no ``inputs`` or ``outputs``.